onekin/FEACKER/README.md

 # Feacker: Feature usage tracker

-FEACKER is a _Javascript_ a plug-in to leverage _pure::variants_ on the search of Continuous Scoping.
+FEACKER is a _Javascript_ a plug-in to leverage _pure::variants_ on the search of Feature Usage Tracking.
 FEACKER injects feature-based Google Analytics hits into Software Product Lines developed using _pure::variants_.
 It sits on top of PV SDK.

 ## Dependencies